zacharysarah/zacharysarah/README.md

-## :wave:
+## 👋 🏳️‍⚧️ 🇨🇦

 Hi, I'm Sarah Corleissen (she/her).
-I'm a transgender woman 🏳️‍⚧️ living and working in Victoria, BC 🇨🇦.
 I have 15+ years of experience in technical writing with a focus on developer docs.
+I live and work in Victoria, BC.

 ## Technical documentation